MarketRaker/trading-bot-example-code/README.md

 ### Key Features

 - **Momentum Strategy**: Executes trades based on a combination of market direction (Bull or Bear) and percentage change.
-- **Overbought/Oversold Strategy**: Places trades when the market is overbought or oversold, based on the percentage change in the last 24 hours.
+- **Overbought/Oversold Strategy**: Places trades when the market will be overbought or oversold, based on the predicted percentage change in 24 hours.
 - **Real-Time Monitoring**: After placing the trade, the bot uses WebSockets to monitor the trade and ensure it exits according to the defined conditions (e.g., stop loss or target price).
 - **Leverage & Stoploss Support**: Customizable leverage and stoploss values for each trade to manage risk.